Chevrolet Camaro (fifth generation): 2012 COPO Camaro Convertible (2012–2013)

 Car number 69 was unveiled at the 2012 SEMA show and was kept at the GM Heritage Center.
 Car number 69 went on sale at the 2013 Barrett-Jackson Scottsdale Auction in an American Heart Association charity lot.

 Records

-In the fall of 2011, a ZL1 completed a lap of the Nürburgring in 7:41.27, placing it in the same class as much more expensive cars like the Porsche 911 Turbo S, Lamborghini Murciélago LP640, and the Mercedes-Benz SLS AMG.
+In the fall of 2011, a ZL1 completed a lap of the Nürburgring in 7:41.27, equaling or beating the times of more expensive cars like the Porsche 911 Turbo S, Lamborghini Murciélago LP640, and the Mercedes-Benz SLS AMG.

 Production

 Production of the ZL1 for the 2012 model year amounted to 1,971 units.
 99 were officially allocated for Canada.

 Engines for the 2012 COPO Camaro engine were assembled at the Performance Build Center in Wixom, Michigan.

 The COPO Camaro models were built by hand starting with hardware from the Oshawa assembly plant, including the same "body in white" body shells racers can purchase from Chevrolet Performance.

 A 2012 COPO Camaro engine was built by Hendrick Motorsports owner and Hendrick Automotive Group chairman Rick Hendrick.